canada-ca/tracker/scanner/README.md

 ## Instructions:

-Ensure that Python3.6+ is installed, and a PostgreSQL database is configured.
+Ensure that Python3.6+ and pip3 are installed, and a PostgreSQL database is configured.

 Alter config.py to reflect your database credentials.